GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 ## Before you begin

-You need access to a domain for which you can create two sub-domains, one for the frontend and one for the API server.
+You need access to a domain for which you can create two subdomains, one for the frontend and one for the API server.
 If you do not have a domain, you can register one with [Google Domains](https://domains.google.com).

-### Set up Google Cloud project
+### Set up your Google Cloud project

 To complete this tutorial, you need a
 [Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)